Skip to content

 Now, accessing the main env will trigger the hint.
 Suggestion run

-Calling the form with an empty parameter will trigger editing the main env
+Calling form with an empty parameter will trigger editing the main env.

 Suggestion form